Shaping social and ecological economic systems

 Objective

-Approaches and strategies for economic policy and private sector development that promote implementation of a socio-ecological transformation and the UN’s 2030 Agenda have been firmly established in German and international development cooperation.
+Approaches and strategies for a social-ecological transformation of economic systems to contribute to the UN’s 2030 Agenda are embedded in German and international development cooperation.

 Approach

-The project advises the German Federal Ministry for Economic Cooperation and Development (BMZ) on anchoring a socio-ecological economic transformation in bilateral and international development cooperation.
+The project advises the German Federal Ministry for Economic Cooperation and Development (BMZ) on embedding social-ecological economic transformation in international cooperation.